anebz/cloud/Accreditations/aws_solutions_associate.md

 * AWS Site-to-Site VPN: to connect on-prem and AWS, cheap option with limited bandwidth and limited traffic.
 * AWS Direct Connect: private network to connect on-prem and AWS, through Ethernet fiber-optic.
 Supports Transit Gateway.
 More bandwidth than Site-to-Site VPN

-To connect from on-prem to VPCs with a VPN, the customer side needs a Customer Gateway.
+To connect from on-prem to VPCs with a VPN, the customer side needs a Customer Gateway, and an internet-routable IP address (static) of the customer gateway's external interface for the on-premises network.

 ![networking.png](https://img-c.udemycdn.com/redactor/raw/2018-10-27_22-45-01-dbcb3de60063eaba73e8d2d12c61d6dc.png)